androidSec/SecurityInterviews/docs/questions.rst

 *What is SSL and why is it not enough when it comes to encryption?

 SSL is identity verification, not hard data encryption.
 It is designed to be able to prove that the person you are talking to on the other end is who they say they are.
 SSL and its big brother TLS are both used almost everyone online, but the problem is because of this it is a huge target and is mainly attacked via its implementation (The Heartbleed bug for example) and its known methodology.
 As a result, SSL can be stripped in certain circumstances, so additional protections for data-in-transit and data-at-rest are very good ideas.

+* What are salted hashes?

+Salt at its most fundamental level is random data.
+When a properly protected password system receives a new password, it will create a hashed value for that password, create a new random salt value, and then store that combined value in its database.
+This helps defend against dictionary attacks and known hash attacks.
+For example, if a user uses the same password on two different systems, if they used the same hashing algorithm, they could end up with the same hash value.
+However, if even one of the systems uses salt with its hashes, the values will be different.